mvellandi/journal-old/_posts/2010-12-09-ezio-manzini-design-social-innovation-sustainability-culture-change.md

 ---
-title: Inspirational Blueprint for a Better Society &#8211; Ezio Manzini
+title: "Inspirational Blueprint for a Better Society: Ezio Manzini"
+layout: post
 date: 2010-12-09T09:00:06+00:00
 author: Mario Vellandi
-layout: post
 description:
   - Presentation and notes on 3 signals for an improved society from designer Ezio Manzini.
 Using social innovation to improve communities through enabling systems
 categories: